Plants for Bees

 Other plants such as the familiar and much used annual Buckwheat, a valuable green manure cover crop and has long been known as an especially valuable nectar plant for bees.
 The honey produced by bees foraging on it is dark and rich, and a favorite with many aficionados.

-Even weeds such as dandelions are a big hit with bees of all kinds with their bright happy golden faces, and any mint relatives are a welcome addition - look for any plants with square stems, such as the well behaved and welcome self seeding Stachys lanata or wooly lambs ears, as this is one botanical hint that you are choosing the bees favorite flowers.
+Even weeds such as thistles and dandelions are a big hit with bees of all kinds with their ample nectar and pollen, and any mint relatives are a welcome addition – look for any plants with square stems, such as the well behaved and welcome self seeding Stachys lanata or wooly lambs ears, as this is one botanical hint that you are choosing the bees favorite flowers.

 Plant as many different kinds of flowering plants, including shrubs such as Salix (willows) in your hedgerows, Arctostaphylos uva-ursi (kinnickinnick), Amelanchier (Saskatoon), and perennial xeric plants or even a lawn for bees.